IntentArchitect/Docs/articles/whats-new/2024/09/index.md

 Welcome to the September 2024 edition of highlights of What's New in Intent Architect.

 - Highlights

-- More updates
   - **[Razor Code Management](#razor-code-management)** - "Code Management" capabilities for `.razor` files for intelligent and powerful code merging between existing and generated content.
   - **[NetTopologySuite for GIS capabilities](#nettopologysuite-for-gis-capabilities)** - Geospatial integration with Entity Framework ORM for SQL Server, MySQL, and PostgreSQL.
+  - **[NuGet modeling for module builders](#nuget-modeling-for-module-builders)** - The ability to model NuGet package dependencies for modules.
+  - **[HashiCorp Vault secrets integration with .NET configuration](#hashicorp-vault-secrets-integration-with-net-configuration)** - Access secrets from a HashiCorp Vault for configuration in .
   - **[Use comments in the Services Designer](#use-comments-to-the-services-designer)** - Comments can now be used in the Services Designer in the the same way that that they can be used in the to Domain Designer.
-  - **[NuGet modeling for module builders](#nuget-modeling-for-module-builders)** - The ability to model NuGet package dependencies for modules.
+- More updates
+  - **[Service Pagination introduced for Java SpringBoot module](#service-pagination-introduced-for-java-springboot-module)** - Paginate services in Java SpringBoot with Intent Architect.
   - **[Enforce Enums using SQL constraints with EF Core](#enforce-enums-using-sql-constraints-with-ef-core)** - Automatically set up SQL constraints to enforce data integrity on enums.
   - **[Swagger UI defaults ModelRendering to Example](#swagger-ui-defaults-modelrendering-to-example)** - Preview of request payloads in the Swagger UI now defaults to `Example` instead of `Model` (schema).
-  - **[HashiCorp Vault secrets integration with .NET configuration](#hashicorp-vault-secrets-integration-with-net-configuration)** - Access secrets from a HashiCorp Vault for configuration in .NET.
-  - **[Service Pagination introduced for Java SpringBoot module](#service-pagination-introduced-for-java-springboot-module)** - Paginate services in Java SpringBoot with Intent Architect.
+NET.

 ## Update details